Friday, November 4, 2011

 You create a spice mix, which is a combination of white, black and cayenne pepper, paprika, oregano, thyme and some salt.
 Oh, and you'd better get the file and Tabasco ready.
 This is Louisiana cooking after all.

 Melt a stick of butter in a stock pot over medium heat.
-When to temperature, add the chopped vegetables and cook for 6 minutes stirring constant.
+When to temperature, add the chopped vegetables and cook for 6 minutes stirring constantly.
 Add two tablespoons of file, and the spice mix and a full tablespoon of Tabasco.
 Heat over medium heat for 5 minutes.
 The file will become very sticky, so you must stir the pan regularly.
 Over time, the file will begin to stick to the bottom of the pan, make sure you scrape off any brown bits.
 They add flavor and reduce the ability of file to thicken the final product.

+Add the tomato sauce and cook over medium heat for another 5 minutes....stirring constantly.
 Now all you have to do is add your stock and bring it to a boil over medium heat, then simmer over low heat for 45-60 minutes, stirring occasionally.

 Look at that nice rich color!